ggonnella/textformats/manuals/specification_tutorial.md

       rank: unsigned_integer
       name: string
     splitted_by: ";"
-    value_separator: ":"
 ```
 The keys and the datatypes of the associated values are given under
 the `named_values` key, as a mapping.

-Note that a `value_separator` string must be specified, separating the key
+Note that an `internal_separator` string can be specified, separating the key
 from the value.
+The default is `:`.
+The internal separator cannot be empty and
-The separator cannot occur in the keys, but it can occur
-in the values.
+cannot occur in the keys, but it can occur in the values.

 Names are by default allowed to present multiple times in the list.
 For
 this reason, the elements values are always given in the decoded value as lists.